jakemcc/backgammon/README.md

 1. `lein cljsbuild once min`
 1. `firebase deploy` (Local project won't work till this happens either because this will change some authentication settings for your firebase realtime database)
 1. `lein figwheel dev` for local development.

+# Additional Important Notes

+This project currently opens up the Firebase Realtime Database (FRD) to unauthenticated users (check out the `database.rules.json`) file.
+This is not ideal but was a simplification for the talk.
+If adapting this for another project, you should authenticate users and have some restrictions on what paths in your FRD they can access.

 ## Development Mode